underthemoss/ERP-API-Willy/docs/resource-map.md

   catalog's parent/path fields, but compliance rules are not enforced yet.
 - Inventory supports a primary `resourceMapId` and an optional `resourceMapIds` list for additional tags.
+- PLUS_CODE locations can inherit a plus code from the nearest ancestor when one is not provided.

 CRUD and Map Queries
 --------------------